Low-Carb Southwestern Pot Roast in the Slow Cooker

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This pot roast is great for any phase of the South Beach Diet as long as you trim the meat choose a salsa that is low in sugar, less than 2 grams of sugar per serving.
+Low-Carb Southwestern Pot Roast is great for any phase of the South Beach Diet as long as you trim the meat choose a salsa that is low in sugar, less than 2 grams of sugar per serving.
 It would also be great for most other low-carb diet plans, most of which wouldn’t mind a bit of fat.

 More Recipes Like This One: